top of page

 • Removed the Boost option from the reward screen when the operation is not equipped.

-Because it was not feasible to append the cost of the level up transaction on the pop up list items, I came up with alternative designs.
-The chosen design was of course having larger text below the paragraph as shown above.
-But, these were the other designs:
+Because it was not feasible to append the cost of the level-up transaction on the pop-up list items, I came up with alternative designs.
+Below were the other design ideas:

-• Inline Cost: The cost of the transaction could be placed inline with the pop up's paragraph at the very beginning.
+• Inline Cost: The transaction cost could be placed inline with the pop-up's paragraph at the very beginning.

 Similar to the problems listed for the reward track, the old boost menu proved tedious for purchasing multiple levels, confusing to use and understand and provided little information for players as to the status of the battle pass their trying to manipulate.
 Players also complained that this design led to slips where they spent 200 credits they did not mean to.